MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-overview/architecture/interactors.md

 XRI defines the basic `IXRInteractor`, `IXRHoverInteractor`, `IXRSelectInteractor`, and `IXRActivateInteractor`.
 MRTK defines additional interfaces for interactors.
 Some expose additional information about MRTK-specific interactions, and others simply for categorization and identification.
 These interfaces are all located within the **Core** package, while the implementations reside in other packages, including **Input**.

 > [!IMPORTANT]
-> While these interfaces are helpful if you need to filter for a specific type of interaction, it's recommended that you do *not* hard-code your interactions to listen for these interfaces specifically. *In every situation, always prefer the generic XRI **isSelected** and **isHovered**, rather than any interaction-specific interface*. <br> <br>
+> While these interfaces are helpful if you need to filter for a specific type of interaction, it's recommended that you do _not_ hard-code your interactions to listen for these interfaces specifically. _In every situation, always prefer the generic XRI **isSelected** and **isHovered**, rather than any interaction-specific interface_.
+>
-Unless necessary, you should not reference the concrete MRTK implementations of these interfaces in interactables, unless absolutely necessary.
+> Unless necessary, you should not reference the concrete MRTK implementations of these interfaces in interactables, unless absolutely necessary.
 In all cases, it's preferred to reference the interfaces.
 Explicitly referencing the concrete types will restrict your interactables to only work with the current, existing types.
 By referencing only the interfaces, you ensure compatibility with future implementations that may not subclass the existing implementations.

 ### IVariableSelectInteractor